sigstore/sigstore/README.md

 sigstore is also good candidate for anyone wanting to develop go based clients / systems and utilise exiting go modules for common sigstore functionality.

-It also  used as a general CLI signing tool for certificate requests from Fulcio and storing of artifacts into rekor.

 ## Security

 Should you discover any security issues, please refer to sigstores [security